Air support video belongs on the command wall. Not just in the aircraft

 Air support as one feed among many

-BabbarOps brings the air support feed onto the same shared wall as everything else — drones, fixed cameras, and witness video — live, for everyone with a need to know.
+You have an aircraft overhead and radios on every channel, but that doesn’t give everyone responding a shared picture.
+BabbarOps brings the air support feed onto the same shared wall as everything else, drones, fixed cameras, and witness video, live, for everyone with a need to know.

 - One login to watch.
 Command and supporting units open the agency account and see the air feed directly.